-Interns will support the entire communications team in its internal and external programs and will focus on one of the following: Events, Media and Chinese Content, Government Relations and Partnership, or Editorial and Web Content.
+Interns will support the communications team with its internal and external programs and will focus on one of the following sub-teams: Events, Media and Chinese Content, Government Relations and Partnership, or Editorial and Web Content.

-Successful candidates should have an entrepreneurial spirit with an interest in international relations and/or organizational management.
-Candidates should have strong interpersonal skills and be adept at actualizing strategic planning.
+Successful candidates should have a self-starter spirit with an interest in finance and/or organizational management.
+Candidates should have strong interpersonal skills and be able to actualize strategic planning.
 An ability to work outside of your comfort zone and bridge cultural gaps is a must.
-Strong writing skills and attention to detail are preferred.
+Fluency in both English and Chinese language is preferred.

-Successful candidates should have an adept ability to recognize opportunity and keen interest in learning strategy for taking advantage of those opportunities.
+Successful candidates should have anability to recognize opportunity and keen interest in developing strategies for taking advantage of those opportunities.
 Interns will work with the Development Coordinator on building and maintaining relationships with Carnegie-Tsinghua Center supporters including members of the business and diplomatic community as well as large foundations.
 Candidates must have excellent interpersonal skills, pay strong attention to detail, and have acute discerning abilities.
 An awareness of the Chinese business and philanthropic environments and fluent reading ability in Chinese are also plus.

-Successful candidates for the program and research assistant team will pay strong attention to detail and be able to work independently.
-Program and research assistants should have knowledge of the Carnegie–Tsinghua scholars’ field of expertise and a strong interest in conducting research in one or more of these fields.
+Successful candidates for the program and research assistant team will have excellent writing and analytical skills, pay strong attention to detail and be able to work independently.
+Program and research assistants should have knowledge of the Carnegie–Tsinghua scholars’ fields of expertise and a strong interest in conducting research in one or more of these fields.
 They should also have superior communication and organizational skills, as well as research experience.
 They will focus on supporting general programs and research.